 About Early Rhubarb Plants

 Rhubarb forcing can be done indoors or outdoors to produce a harvest out of season.
-Historically, West Yorkshire, England produced 90% of the world’s winter rhubarb in “forcing sheds,” but the home gardener can replicate forcing rhubarb in winter in a cellar, garage or other outbuilding – even in the garden.
+Historically, West Yorkshire, England produced 90% of the world’s winter rhubarb in “forcing sheds,” but the home gardener can replicate forcing rhubarb in winter in a cellar, garage, or another outbuilding – even in the garden.

-In order to produce by way of forcing rhubarb in winter, the crowns must go into a dormant period and be exposed to temperatures of between 28-50 F. (-2 to 10 C.) for 7-9 weeks at the end of the growing season.
+In order to produce by way of forcing rhubarb in winter, the crowns must go into a dormant period and be exposed to temperatures of between 28 and 50 degrees F. (-2 to 10 C.) for seven to nine weeks at the end of the growing season.
 The length of time the crown needs to be at these temps is called “cold units.”
 The crowns may go through cold treatment either in the garden or in a forcing structure.

 In milder climates, crowns can be left to chill in the garden until mid-December.
-Where temperatures are colder, crown can be dug up in fall and left in the garden to chill until temperatures become too cold, when they are then moved into a forcing structure.
+Where temperatures are colder, crowns can be dug up in fall and left in the garden to chill until temperatures become too cold, then they are moved into a forcing structure.

 How to Force Rhubarb Plants

 Leave the containers of crowns outside to allow them to chill.
-Once they have gone through the required chill period, transfer the containers to a cool location such as the basement, garage, shed or cellar that has temperatures around 50 F. (10 C.), in the dark.
+Once they have gone through the required chill period, transfer the containers to a cool location, such as a basement, garage, shed, or cellar that has temperatures around 50 degrees F. (10 C.), in the dark.
 Keep the soil moist.

 Slowly, the rhubarb will begin to grow stalks.
-After 4-6 weeks of forcing, the rhubarb is ready to harvest when they are 12-18 inches (30-46 cm.) in length.
+After four to six weeks of forcing, the rhubarb is ready to harvest when they are 12 to 18 inches (31-46 cm.) in length.
 Don’t expect the rhubarb to look exactly like it does when grown outdoors.
 It will have smaller leaves and pink, not red, stalks.

 Once harvested, the crown can be returned to the garden in the spring.
 Don’t use the same crown for forcing again two years in a row.
 Allow the forced crown to regenerate and gain energy naturally in the garden.